ANOVA for Linear Model Fits for Multivariate Abundance Data

 - shrink.param

-.
-If not supplied, but needed, it will be estimated by estimated from the data by Cross Validation using the normal likelihood as in Warton (2008).- p.uni
+- shrinkage parameter to be used if - cor.type="shrink".
+If not supplied, but needed, it will be estimated by estimated from the data by Cross Validation using the normal likelihood as in Warton (2008).

 "none" = no univariate P-values (default)